tldr-pages/tldr/pages/linux/pyrit.md

 `pyrit batch`

-- Read the capture file and crack the password:
+- [r]ead the capture file and crack the password:

 `pyrit -r {{path/to/file}} attack_db`